Follow

 I hope you've found this article helpful.

-Please let me know any problems you might have while opening a pull request.
+Please let me know your problems while opening a pull request.

 ADDITIONAL RESOURCES